julian-klode/blog.jak-linux.org/content/post/migrating-servers.md

 I tried various benchmarks, and achieved consistently higher concurrency ratings.
 A simple curl via https now takes 100ms instead of 200ms.

-Performance is still shitty from the west coast of the US or other places far away from Germany: Measuring from Oregon, it took 1.4s for a page to fully render (vs ~3s before).
+Performance is still suboptimal from the west coast of the US or other places far away from Germany, but got a lot better than before:
+Measuring from Oregon using webpagetest, it took 1.5s  for a page to fully render vs ~3.4s before.
+A CDN would surely be faster, but would lose the end-to-end encryption.

 ## Upcoming mail server
 The next step is to enable email.
 Setting up postfix with dovecot